Other Program Areas

 A program funded through Schenectady County Office for the Aging provides informational presentations at county Senior meal sites.
 Topics of the presentations included information relevant to the Senior population such as Osteoporosis, Fitness, Humor, Alzheimer's Disease, Stroke Prevention, Consumer Fraud and Influenza and Pneumococcal immunization programs.

 Services provided by this program are school-based and include dental examinations, cleanings and fluoride applications, occlusive sealant application and referrals for treatment when problems are identified.
 During summertime and school vacations the program is held at various community sites for children 3 -18 years of age.
-Call Schenectady Family Health Services during the summer and school breaks at (518) 370-1441 for information or to schedule an appointment.
+Call Hometown Health Center during the summer and school breaks at (518) 370-1441 for information or to schedule an appointment.

 WIC is the Special Supplemental Nutrition Program for Women, Infants and Children.
 Schenectady County Public Health Services contracts with Cornell Cooperative Extension of Schenectady County for WIC program services to eligible persons.